RAYMOND OGLESBY @RaymondOglesby2

-This is for the iPhone, iPad, iPod Touch, and Mac.
-Screenshots are from an iPhone
+This is for the iPhone and iPad.
+Screenshots are from iPhone XR

 Just click the Tweet icon below.
 This will launch Twitter where you click its icon to post the Tweet.